Tour Type

 Hunza is best taken slowly.
 Today covers the main historical and cultural sites.
 Start at Baltit Fort the 700-year-old seat of the Mirs of Hunza, restored and open for tours.
 The views from up there over the valley and toward Rakaposhi are as good as any on the trip.

 Altit Fort is just a short drive away, older than Baltit and set on a dramatic cliff above the old village.
 Spend time in Altit village itself, the traditional stone houses and narrow lanes are still largely intact.
-Afternoon at leisure or a short walk above the town toward the apricot orchards.
+Afternoon in Karimabad bazaar.
+Hunza is known for a few things worth bringing home: dried apricots and apricot oil, local gemstones (particularly rubies and aquamarine), handwoven woollen goods, and walnut products.
+Prices are reasonable and the quality is genuine.
+Take your time

 Hotel: Darbar Hotel, Hunza